20 Best Podcasts in Spanish: Improve Your Listening Skills

 The episodes are 15 minutes long, which means you can listen to a good amount of content before getting bored or distracted.

-It also provides exercises at the end of each episode to help reinforce what you’ve learned in the episode.
+It also provides exercises at the end of each episode to help reinforce what you've learned from a native speaker in the episode.

-The host, Diego, speaks slowly and clearly and keeps things entertaining with humor that’s easy to enjoy even if your Spanish isn’t perfect yet.
+The host, Diego, speaks slowly and clearly and keeps things entertaining with humor that's easy to enjoy even if your Spanish skills aren't perfect yet.

-In addition to these two traits, it focuses on:
+In addition to these traits, it focuses on:

 17. Charlas Hispanas (intermediate to advanced)